 A year in Malindi…

-Meanwhile, and despite living in a Muslim community, I am blissfully unaware of what is happening in the world of angry men (Bush, Sadam, Blair, Bin Laden – who are they?) and devote myself to the serenity of matters more important – like simple living and feeding my soul…
+Meanwhile, and despite living in a Muslim community, I am blissfully unaware of what is happening in the world of angry men (Bush, Sadam, Blair, Bin Laden – who are they?) and devote myself to the serenity of more important matters – like simple living and feeding my soul…

 Like most of the houses here, my treehouse is built entirely from locally grown materials, with walls framed by mangrove, mango or sisal poles that are filled in with hand-cut coral ‘bricks’ and then white-washed.

 My senses too are acutely alive here – almost exaggerated.
-Smells for instance: I can smell approaching rain half an hour before it arrives.
+Smells for instance: I can smell approaching rain an hour before it arrives.
 And I can smell when the tide is in or out without looking at the sea.
-Everything has a smell – familiar ones, like corn being roasted over charcoal at the roadside stalls, or the smell of dust.
-The sweet smells of wild frangipani flowers or fragrant ripe mangos or melons, acrid smells of melting rubber or a roaming goat, the pungency of dried spices and worn leather… And then there are the sounds, of a million different birds – whooping, cawing, singing, fluttering, the buzzing of an insect, the cackle of hens that run around freely everywhere, the excited chatter of Muslim women dressed in their black bui buis, children laughing and playing in the cool of the evening with toys made of old empty food cans and sticks or running up a palm tree for the precious milk in a green coconut.
-I love the wonderfully spiritually soothing, monotonous Muslim chanting blasted from garishly decorated mosques six times a day.
-The wise old men in squeaky clean kikois and prayer-hats on their way to evening prayer.
+Everything has a smell and they all become familiar – like the scent of corn being roasted over charcoal at the roadside stalls, or the smell of dust.
+The sweet smells of wild frangipani flowers or fragrant ripe mangos, the acrid whiffs of melting rubber or a roaming goat, the pungency melting rubber, of rancid butter or worn leather… even the stink of rotting vegetables.

+And then there are the sounds of a million different birds – whooping, cawing, singing, fluttering, the buzzing of an insect, the cackle of hens that run around freely everywhere, the excited chatter of Muslim women dressed in their black buibui‘s, children laughing and playing in the cool of the evening with toys made of old empty food cans and sticks or running up a palm tree for the precious milk in a green coconut.
+The spiritually soothing, monotonous Muslim prayers that are blasted across the town from garishly decorated mosques..
+The old men in squeaky clean white habits and prayer-hats on their way to evening prayer.
 And their gentle Swahili greetings – the way they lightly touch their foreheads and hearts.
-Shikamoo Mzee.
-Salaam maleikum.
-Maleikum salaam.
+Hujambo Mzee.
+Salaam aleikum.
+Aleikum salaam.

 Feeding my soul alright.
-By the bucket-load… To overflowing…
+By the bucket-load.
+To overflowing.

 By Petra Carter, http://www.petracarter.com